-The candidate One Health (OH) AMR Partnership programme is expected to be launched in 2025.
+The EUP OH AMR is expected to be launched in 2025.
 The Coordination and Support Action (CSA) DESIGN is in charge of the preparation of the candidate partnership, including the definition of the Research and Innovation Objectives.
 To do this, the mandate has been given to 5 working groups to better define the research and innovation objectives in each focal research area (Therapeutics, Diagnostics, Surveillance, Transmission & Evolution, and Interventions for prevention & mitigation).